Priyadhaila01/Priyadhaila01/README.md

 # 👋 Hi, I'm Priya Dhaila

-I'm a passionate learner exploring new domains in technology, currently delving into Artificial Intelligence and Machine Learning.
-I aim to apply these skills to real-world applications.
+Hello!
+I'm a Data and Business Analyst passionate about transforming data into actionable insights that drive strategic decisions.
+With a foundation in Artificial Intelligence and Machine Learning, I specialize in leveraging data analytics to solve real-world business challenges.

 ## 📫 How to reach me: